gbif/ipt/howToPublish.md

 Data publishers are strongly encouraged to share their data using the richest appropriate data class.
 This maximizes the usefulness of the data for users.

 ## Instructions
-GBIF supports publication, discovery and use of four classes of data.

 To publish your data, follow these steps:

 1. Determine the class of biodiversity data you have: [[Resource metadata|resourceMetadata]], [[Checklist Data|checklistData]], [[Occurrence Data|occurrenceData]], [[Sample Event Data|sampleEventData]]